YuriiKiktenko/fx-pipeline-csv/docs/design.md

 * ZIP object missing or inaccessible in GCS.
 * CSV extraction fails.
 * GCS upload of the CSV partially fails or leaves inconsistent state.
+* Metadata points to missing artifact (CSV or ZIP) due to manual deletion or partial previous runs

 ---